EtymoIO/EvolvingGraphs.jl/doc/io.rst

 three ordered sections:

 1. *Header*.
 The first 15 characters must be `%%EvolvingGraph`.
-This is followed by the type of the evolving graph: either `directed` or `undireced`.
+This is followed by a space and the type of the evolving graph: either `directed` or `undireced`.

 2. *Comments*.
-Zero or more lines of comments, each line starts with character `%`.
+Zero or more lines of comments.
+Each comment line starts with character `%`.

 3. *Data*.
-The first line is the header of the data.
+The first line of this section is the header of the data.
 The first three header names are `i` and `j` and `timestamp`.
 It follows by other attributes.

 Evolving Graph Collection